 Speed during daily use

 TunnelBear is very fast.
-During regular browsing, youtubeing, and downloading we could not notice any change in speed.
+During regular browsing, watching YouTube, and downloading we could not notice any change in speed.
 While our lag and ping did increase during gaming, you can still use TunnelBear to play your favorite shooters or RPGs.

 TunnelBear will automatically connect you to the fastest server for you.
 If you select the “auto” options, TunnelBear will connect you to the server closest to you.
-If you click on a different locations, the software makes sure you connect to the fastest server they have available in that region.
-This way you will always connect to the fastest possible option.
+If you click on a different location, the software makes sure you connect to the fastest server they have available in that region.
+This way you will always connect to the fastest possible server.

 Sadly, we couldn’t test Netflix or torrent downloading because TunnelBear doesn’t allow these anymore.
 But more on that later.

 - During daily use there is no big difference in speed